-Successfully and easily acquiring new knowledge is a huge benefit of association membership that members will take with them to their next job opportunity, at work project, and beyond.
+Successfully and easily acquiring new knowledge is a huge benefit that employees will take with them to their next job opportunity, work project, and beyond.

-Plus, with a web-based platform, members can share their real-world experiences with new members; switching from learner to educator.
+Plus, with a web-based platform, members can share their real-world experiences with new employees, switching from learner to educator.

 Higher retention rates